mrange/pt_src3/README.md

 ### George (GGN)
 Hi there,

-First off: many thanks for releasing the player source all these years ago, it was (and still is) a landmark in STE audio!
+First off: many thanks for releasing the player source all these years ago, it was (and still is) a landmark in STe audio!
 I even used it in a [small production](https://www.pouet.net/prod.php?which=7872) back in 2000 or so .

 I just wanted to give you a heads up since you linked my source repository in your readme. pt_src3/README.md